Collocations for invite - verb

 1. ask sb to do sth

-formally, officially | cordially, kindly, warmly
+cordially, graciously (esp.
+AmE), kindly, warmly

-You are cordially invited to attend the annual parish meeting. | She very kindly invited me to lunch.
+You are cordially invited to attend the annual parish meeting.

-You are cordially invited to attend the annual parish meeting. | She very kindly invited me to lunch.
+You are cordially invited to attend the annual parish meeting.

-They''ve invited us over for a drink.
+They've invited us over for a drink.

-They''ve invited us over for a drink.
+They've invited us over for a drink.

 into